fernandofot/ecommerce-monitoring-app/README.md

     ![E-commerce Store Frontend](frontend/public/images/home.png)

   **New Feature: Add to Cart**
-    Clicking the "Add to Cart" button on any product will now send a request to the backend and update a simulated cart count in the header.
+    Clicking the "Add to Cart" button on any product will now send a request to the backend and update a simulated cart count in the header and decrease the product's stock level in the database.

 * **Product Catalog Service API Docs (via API Gateway):**  You can access the FastAPI interactive documentation (Swagger UI) by navigating through the API Gateway, which Nginx proxies to: